 The initiative is part of a wider programme to support the switch to Electric Vehicles (EVs).
 The Government has stated that sale of new fossil fuel only vehicles will be banned by 2030.
 We therefore need to develop a range of solutions to make charging and use of EVs easy for all to use.
 Another important objective for the demonstrator is to investigate how to improve transport options available to residents without access to off-street parking.
 Car clubs and other forms of shared transport that support the use of a vehicle on an ad hoc basis could reduce the number of cars required per household leading to reduced number of cars on the road, reduced congestion and better availability of parking spaces.

 If the wireless charging works well, will the wireless induction charging point/s be retained?

 Yes.
 This would be an option, particularly if car manufacturers start offering vehicles with wireless charging options and residents, Local Authorities and the Government are in favour of this innovative solution.
-Buckinghamshire Council will ensure that there is an appropriate and fair procurement process to attain a permanent solution if this solution is to be retained and expanded.
+Milton Keynes Council will ensure that there is an appropriate and fair procurement process to attain a permanent solution if this solution is to be retained and expanded.

 What is the purpose and aim of the Wireless Charging trial?

 The trials’ aim is to assess if recharging EVs can be provided in another way to the current cable and charge-point method, testing both the technology and how users react to it.
 The technology is new and requires in-field testing to evaluate how it works.
 All the equipment will go through full safety checks before deployment.
 It is also important to implement solutions to help reduce carbon emissions .